ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

 Second, rank-1 or rank-2 matrix update functions are idiomatic to the implementation of matrix factorizations, in particular for matrices with a small number of columns (the "panel" case in LAPACK).
 Users normally want to update the matrix in place.
-Furthermore, an outer product that overwrites a matrix destroys sparsity of the outer product representation; updating an already dense matrix with an outer product does not destroy sparsity.
+Furthermore, _not_ updating makes a performance mistake.
+An outer product that overwrites a matrix destroys sparsity of the outer product representation; users are better off keeping the vector(s), instead of forming their outer product explicitly.
+Updating an already dense matrix with an outer product does not destroy sparsity.
 The C++ Standard offers `sort` as precedent for only including the in-place version of an algorithm.

 Third, the in-place triangular matrix functions cannot be made parallel without overhead (e.g., allocating intermediate storage).